DKRaiAIML/custom_sagemaker_project_template/README.md

-# Custom Template For Creating Inference Endpoint backed by API Gateway an JWT Lambda authorizer
+# Custom Template For Creating Inference Endpoint backed by API Gateway and JWT Lambda authorizer

 ### Prerequisites